 Development Group, is in charge of Trump Tower Buenos Aires.
 The day

-after the phone call, the PanAm Post reported that YY Development Group had been approved to break ground in June 2017; evidence has since emerged that the permitting process is not, in fact, finished, although Trump’s business associates are moving ahead as though it is.
+after the phone call, the PanAm Postreported that YY Development Group had been approved to break ground in June 2017; evidence has since emerged that the permitting process is not, in fact, finished, although Trump’s business associates are moving ahead as though it is.

-Those Companies in Saudi Arabia
+Those Companies in Saudi Arabia Even

 The